Moderate EvidenceDigestive Health / Microbiome4 products compared

 "

 "As a registered dietitian specializing in GI disorders, probiotics are one of the few supplements I consistently discuss with IBS patients — the NNT of 4 from a meta-analysis of 19 RCTs is clinically meaningful.
 But I spend considerable time correcting the misconception that any probiotic will do.
 The evidence is strain-specific, not category-wide.
-I recommend Align for IBS-C patients and Culturelle IBS Complete for IBS-D patients as starting points because these contain strains with direct IBS trial evidence.
+I recommend Align for IBS-C patients and Culturelle Digestive Daily for IBS-D patients as starting points because these contain strains with direct IBS trial rationale.
 My other consistent guidance: run a proper 8-week trial before concluding it doesn't work, take it with food, and rule out SIBO first if bloating is the dominant symptom — probiotics can make SIBO worse.
 For patients who have tried two evidence-backed strains without benefit, I pivot to low-FODMAP diet guidance before adding more supplements."

 Angelique Nicole R. Villegas, RND, Registered Nutritionist Dietitian · PRC Philippines · License #0023950